tylert/packer-build/README.rst

 Making Bootable USB Drives
 --------------------------

-Be sure to use the Qemu "kvm" builder when trying to create bootable USB images.
+Be sure to use the Packer QEMU "kvm" builder when trying to create bootable USB images.
 This allows the use of the "raw" block device format which is ideal for writing directly to USB drives.
 Alternately, you may use "qemu-img convert" to convert an exiting image in another format to raw mode.